Gay men hijack Proud Boys Twitter hashtag with messages of love, pride

 "What if gay guys took pictures of themselves making out with each other or doing very gay things, then tagged themselves with #ProudBoys?
 I bet it would mess them up real bad," Takei tweeted.

-The Proud Boys referenced in the debate are "self-described 'western chauvinists' who adamantly deny any connection to the racist 'alt-right,' insisting they are simply a fraternal group spreading an 'anti-political correctness' and 'anti-white guilt' agenda, according to civil rights organization Southern Poverty Law Center, or SLPC.
+The Proud Boys referenced in the debate are "self-described 'western chauvinists' who adamantly deny any connection to the racist 'alt-right,' insisting they are simply a fraternal group spreading an 'anti-political correctness' and 'anti-white guilt' agenda," according to civil rights organization Southern Poverty Law Center.
 The SLPC maintains, however, that the group, founded in 2016, affiliates with extremists and is known for anti-Muslim and misogynistic rhetoric.

 During a debate exchange between Trump and moderator Chris Wallace about white supremacists, Trump told the Proud Boys to "stand back and stand by."
 Following the debate, members of the group celebrated Trump's reaction, using "stand back" and "stand by" in their logo and posting videos from the debate with the caption "God.
 Family.
 Brotherhood."